roll-w/CSL2-StationNaming/README.md

 ## Settings

-Except the showing settings, you could also customize the naming rules in the mod setting file where is located at `AppData/LocalLow/Colossal Order/Cities Skylines II/RollW_StationNaming.coc`.
+Except the displayed settings, you could also customize the naming rules in the mod setting file where it is located at `AppData/LocalLow/Colossal Order/Cities Skylines II/RollW_StationNaming.coc`.

 You could change the naming format for the different types and set your own prefix